Fredy Montero: Atlético Huila

-Seattle Sounders FC
+Seattle Sounders

-Montero was acquired by Seattle Sounders FC in January 2009 on loan from Deportivo Cali despite interest from European side Real Betis.
-There were unconfirmed reports that suggested Montero's contract was owned by a third-party.
-Montero scored nine goals in nine preseason games in 2008/09.
-Montero made his MLS debut on 19 March 2009, in the 2009 season opener against New York Red Bulls, and scored the first and third goals in Seattle Sounders FC club history.
+Montero was acquired by Seattle Sounders in January 2009 on loan from Deportivo Cali.
+There were unconfirmed reports that suggested Montero's contract was owned by a third party.
+Montero adapted well to the club, scoring nine goals in nine preseason games.
+He made his MLS debut on 19 March 2009, in the 2009 season opener against New York Red Bulls, and scored the first and third goals in club history.
 Montero was named the MLS Player of the Week for the first week of the 2009 MLS season for his two goals.
 An additional goal against Real Salt Lake helped Montero be named MLS Player of the Month for March 2009 as he won the first two Goals of the Week.

 In April 2009, Montero told Sports Illustrated that he would like to play in Europe in the future and that the mix of players in MLS appealed to him as a place to learn.
 He later dismissed a rumor of a transfer to Fulham and told the press that he was focused on the Sounders.

 Montero was selected to the 2009 MLS All-Star Game against Everton and played during the first half alongside teammates Kasey Keller and Jhon Kennedy Hurtado.
 He would go on to be named the MLS Newcomer of the Year.
 In August 2009, it was incorrectly reported that MLS had negotiated the transfer of Deportivo Cali's portion of Montero's rights to Major League Soccer.
 It was believed that the league owned his rights, but details of any such deal were never publicly clarified.